3 Invaluable Treats from Martin Luther's Bold Act on October 31

 Leo as “Holy Father,” but he did not mince words.
 He wrote,

-see, the Roman curia, which, however, neither you nor anyone else can deny is
+I have truly despised your see (office), the Roman curia, which, however, neither you nor anyone else can deny is

 more corrupt than any Babylon or Sodom ever was, and which, as far as I can